-- 10. In the 2012-13 school year, approximately 67% of Caucasian students achieved "proficient" or above in reading on the NMSBA, while only 45.9% of Latino students, 34.7% of Native American students, and 48.6% of African American students reached the same level.
-The percentage of students with disabilities who reached proficiency never rose above 16.6% in either reading or math.
-During the same school year, the State's graduation rate for Latino, Native American students, and African American students was approximately ten percentage points lower than the rate for Caucasian students. - 11.
+- 9. In the 2012-13 school year, approximately 67% of Caucasian students achieved "proficient" or above in reading on the NMSBA, while only 45.9% of Latino students, 34.7% of Native American students, and 48.6% of African American students reached the same level.
+During the same school year, the State's graduation rate for Latino, Native American students, and African American students was approximately ten percentage points lower than the rate for Caucasian students. - 10.
 By virtually any measure, the students who are most at-risk in New Mexico are languishing without the educational opportunities they need to achieve their full potential and instead are being pushed out of the very system meant to educate them.
-For those fortunate to graduate and go on to college, approximately fifty percent require remediation. - 12.
+For those fortunate to graduate and go on to college, approximately fifty percent require remediation. - 11.
 The consequences for failing to educate appropriately Plaintiff children and other students like them will not only be felt by those students unable to fulfill their dreams and their full potential, but also greater New Mexico which continues to bear the brunt of past failures.
 As more fully set forth herein, Defendants fall woefully short of their constitutional obligations to provide Plaintiff children a sufficient education.